esphome/esphome/esphomeyaml-edge/README.md

 Adding this option to the add-on configuration allows you to disable authentication by setting it to `true`.

+### Option: `esphomeyaml_version`

+Manually override which esphomeyaml version to use in the addon.
+For example to install the latest development version, use `"esphomeyaml_version": "dev"`, or for version 1.10.0: `"esphomeyaml_version": "v1.10.0""`.

+Please note that this does not always work and is only meant for testing, usually the esphomeyaml add-on and dashboard version must match to guarantee a working system.

 [discord-shield]: https://img.shields.io/discord/429907082951524364.svg
 [dht22]: https://esphomelib.com/esphomeyaml/components/sensor/dht.html
 [discord]: https://discord.me/KhAMKrd